TiTok: Transfer Token-level Knowledge via Contrastive Excess to Transplant LoRA: Abstract

 \section{Abstract}

-Large Language Models (LLMs) are widely applied in real world scenarios, but fine-tuning them comes with significant computational and storage costs.
-Parameter-Efficient Fine-Tuning (PEFT) methods such as LoRA mitigate these costs, but the adapted parameters are dependent on the base model and cannot be transferred across different backbones.
+Large Language Models (LLMs) are widely applied in real world scenarios, yet fine-tuning them comes with significant computational and storage costs.
+Parameter-Efficient Fine-Tuning (PEFT) methods such as LoRA mitigate these costs; however, the adapted parameters are dependent on the base model and cannot be transferred across different backbones.
 One way to address this issue is through knowledge distillation, but its effectiveness inherently depends on training data.
-Recent work such as TransLoRA avoids this by generating synthetic data, but this adds complexity because it requires training an additional discriminator model.
-In this paper, we propose \textbf{\name{}}\footnote{Code will be released upon acceptance: \url{https://github.com/NaughtyMaltiz16/TiTok}}, a new framework that enables effective LoRA \textbf{T}ransplantat\textbf{i}on through \textbf{Tok}en-level knowledge transfer.
-Specifically, \name{} captures task-relevant information through a contrastive excess between a source model with and without LoRA.
+Recent work such as TransLoRA avoids this by generating synthetic data; nevertheless, this adds complexity since it requires training an additional discriminator model.
+In this paper, we propose \textbf{\name{}}, a new framework that enables effective LoRA \textbf{T}ransplantat\textbf{i}on through \textbf{Tok}en-level knowledge transfer.
+Specifically, \name{} captures task-relevant information through a token-wise contrastive excess between a source model with and without LoRA.
 This excess highlights informative tokens and enables selective filtering of synthetic data, all without additional models or overhead.
-Through experiments on three benchmarks across multiple transfer settings, our experiments show that the proposed method is consistently effective, achieving average performance gains of + 4–8\% compared to baselines overall.
+Through experiments on three benchmarks across multiple transfer settings, we demonstrate that \name{} is consistently effective, achieving average performance gains of + 4–{10\%} compared to baselines overall.\footnote{Code available at \url{https://github.com/NaughtyMaltiz16/TiTok}}